oss-review-toolkit/ort/website/docs/tools/scanner.md

 In order to not download or scan any previously scanned sources again, or to reuse scan results generated via other services, the *scanner* can be configured to use so-called storage backends.
 Before processing a package, it checks whether compatible scan results are already available in one of the storages declared; if this is the case, they are fetched and reused.
 Otherwise, the package's source code is downloaded and scanned.
-Afterwards, the new scan results can be put into a storage for later reuse.
+Afterward, the new scan results can be put into a storage for later reuse.

 This reuse of scan results can actually happen on a per-repository (`type: "PROVENANCE_BASED"`) or per-package